Myra-Sea/reading-notes/quickJS.md

   + Then the equal sign `=`
   + Then whatever value you would like to give the variable
   + Example: `let myName = 'Myra';`
+  + The value of the variable can be changed by reassigning it.
+For example, `let myName = 'Myra';` can be changed in a later line of code to `myName = 'Sam';`
++ _**const**_
+  + Example: `const myName = 'Myra';` will retain the value "Myra" even if on a later line you wrote `myName = 'Sam';`  In fact, it would cause an error message that would stop the program from running at that point in the code.

+As soon as JavaScript encounters an error, it will stop running and you will never see anything that is in the code after the error

 <br>